MarllonCampos/marlloncampos/README.md

 ### Hi 👋
 I am recent Computer Science graduate looking collabaration in projects related to frontend and backend with Node.
-- 🔭 I’m currently working on creating frontend web with React and Typescript, and on the backend working with Node together with Typescript .
+- 🔭 I’m currently working on creating frontend web with React and Typescript, and on the backend working with Node together with Typescript . also looking for study and experience creating new apps with React Native

 ![YOUR github stats](https://github-readme-stats.vercel.app/api?username=marlloncampos)